Peter Frampton: Return

-In the late 1990s, he starred in an infomercial plugging the internationally successful eMedia Guitar Method, a piece of instructional software represented as an alternative to taking actual guitar lessons.
+In the late 1990s, Frampton starred in an infomercial plugging the eMedia Guitar Method, a piece of instructional software represented as an alternative to taking actual guitar lessons.
 He claimed in the infomercial that the software was the best way to learn guitar.

 In 1994, Frampton wrote and released the album Peter Frampton, the final version of which contained material recorded on Tascam cassette recorders.
-Originally released on the Relativity label, this record was re-released in 2000 by Legacy Records, with four bonus tracks and additional notes by Peter.
+Originally released on the Relativity label, this record was re-released in 2000 by Legacy Records, with four bonus tracks and additional notes by Frampton.

 In 1995, Frampton released Frampton Comes Alive!
 II, which contained live versions of many of the songs from his 1980s and 1990s solo albums.
 Frampton Comes Alive!
 II was recorded at The Fillmore Theater on 15 June 1995.
 Although there was a large amount of marketing for the album, it did not sell well.
 After Frampton Comes Alive!
 II, he recorded and toured with Bill Wyman's Rhythm Kings and Ringo Starr's All-Starr Band, where he and Jack Bruce performed a cover version of Cream's "Sunshine of Your Love".

 In 2003, Frampton released the album Now, and embarked on a tour with Styx to support it.
 It was on this tour in 2004 he lost good friend and long time bandmate Bob Mayo.
-He also toured with the Elms, and appeared in 2006 on the Fox Broadcasting variety show Celebrity Duets, paired with Chris Jericho of WWE fame.
+He also toured with the Elms, and appeared in 2006 on the Fox variety show Celebrity Duets, paired with Chris Jericho of WWE fame.
 They were the first pair voted out.